-On May 12, 2015 at the conclusion of a six month planning process, the Prescott City Council adopted the 2015 – 2020 Community Development Block Grant(CDBG) Consolidated Plan.
-The Five-Year Plan provides the framework for the use of CDBG funding received by the City of Prescott from the US Department of Housing and Urban Development (HUD) for the five-year period beginning July 1, 2015 and ending June 30, 2020.
-CDBG funds must be used to benefit low and moderate income households and neighborhoods.
+Prescott is currently writing its 2020-2025 Consolidated Plan and will be doing community surveys and engagement to determine the priorities for the next five years.
+The Five-Year Plan provides the framework for the use of CDBG funding received by the City of Prescott from the US Department of Housing and Urban Development (HUD).
+CDBG funds must be used to benefit low and moderate income (LMI) households and neighborhoods.
 Eligible CDBG activities fall into three broad categories:

 - Neighborhood Revitalization, Public Services and Facilities

 The Prescott CDBG Program has facilitated and funded: Area LMI benefit infrastructure improvements, (sidewalks and street paving), rehab of low income limited clientele rental units, renovation at residential treatment facilities, a tool lending program, transportation for low income seniors and disabled residents, renovation of two ADA restrooms in public buildings, improved Granite Creek Park, created an outdoor learning center for LMI youth, upgraded veterans affordable housing, coordinated outreach for homeless veterans, improved the quality, efficiency and safety of local shelters, supported Meals on Wheels programming and more.

 CDBG Program Year 2020 Application Materials